 The Department of Architecture offers the following programs of study:

-Bachelor of Arts in architectural design
+Bachelor of Arts (with a major in architecture)

 Suggested First- and Second-Year College Courses: See Department Admission Requirements below.

 Department Admission Requirements

 Applicants are considered for autumn admission only.
 Admission is competitive.
 Admission groups are freshmen/sophomore admission (F/S A) and upper-division admission (UA).
 Consult department website for more information and application form.

 The department enrolls freshman-year students directly out of high school, prior to their completion of any university-level prerequisites.
 All freshmen indicating architecture on their UW application are considered for freshman admission to the BA (with a major in architecture) program; no additional application materials are required.
 Students admitted as freshmen must complete all preparatory and general education requirements listed under upper-division admission as well as all major requirements in order to earn a degree.

 Application deadline is the first Monday of spring quarter.
 Admission decisions are based on an applicantís academic performance and potential, extent and quality of relevant experience, and personal motivation.
 Completion of prerequisite requirements does not guarantee admission.
 Students admitted as sophomores must complete all preparatory and general education requirements listed under upper-division admission as well as all major requirements in order to earn a degree.

 Transfer students may apply for admission at the beginning of the sophomore year or the beginning of the junior year.
 Application deadlines are the same as for sophomore or upper-division admission.
 Admission decisions are based on an applicantís academic performance and potential, extent and quality of relevant experience, and personal motivation.
 Transfer students must also submit a separate application to the UW.